-The history Program of Emphasis (POE) is composed of 14 courses, including a sophomore colloquium and a senior thesis seminar.
-At least four courses that deal with the history of countries outside the U.S. and Europe are also required.
+The History Program of Emphasis (POE) is composed of 14 courses, including a Sophomore Colloquium and a Senior Thesis Seminar.
+At least 3 courses that deal with the history of countries outside the U.S. and Europe are also required.
 A creative component enables you to take history as a secondary emphasis and combine history with your other interest(s).
-Recent graduates have created POEs in history and museum studies, history and politics history and English, history and communication.
+Recent graduates have created POEs in History and Museum Studies, History and Politics, History and English, and History and Communication.
 Here's what your four years in the History Department at Juniata College might look like.

 "The history professors at Juniata all have an open door policy.
 Whether you are struggling or just have a simple question, they are always willing to talk to you and try to help you excel."

 Start your career!
-Choose three or four history courses:
+Choose 3 or 4 history courses: